01 of 06

 Washington DC is a fun place to visit throughout the year.
 The best time to visit depends on your personal preferences.

 Crowds: In general, popular attractions are busier on weekends than weekdays and summer is busier than winter.
 The most crowded day of the week is Saturday.
 The city is especially busy on holiday weekends and during school vacation breaks.
 The famous cherry blossoms bloom in late March or early April luring huge crowds to the Tidal Basin.
-Memorial Day Weekend and the Fourth of July are also among the busiest times of the year to... visit.
-See also 3 Ways to Avoid Crowds in Washington DC.
+Memorial Day Weekend and the Fourth of July are also among the busiest times of the year to visit.

-Costs: Hotel rates are lowest in the winter and when you book far in advance.
+Costs: Hotel rates are lowest in the winter and when you book... far in advance.
 There are plenty of free attractions and entertainment in DC.
 Whether you are looking for some family fun, an excursion out with friends or even a quiet day to yourself, the nation's capital is a great place to experience a wide variety of cultural and recreational activities.
-See 25 Free Things to Do in Washington DC.
-To learn about free attractions, entertainment, cheap hotels, dining and shopping options, see Enjoying Washington DC on a Budget.
+There are always free attractions, entertainment, and cheap hotels, dining, and shopping options.

 How Long to Stay